davidcoallier/nerian.github.com/_posts/2011-2-26-RPS-2-passenger_and_nginx.markdown

 ### Summary:

-* Install RVM
+* Install RVM.
-* Install Nginx with Homebrew
+* Install Nginx with Homebrew.
-* Install Passenger from RVM
+* Install Passenger from RVM.
 * Configure the couple.
 * Setup a Rails Project.